Palliative Care Methods for Controlling Pain

 and pain-free as possible.

 Palliative care may last for weeks, months, or years, and the relief of moderate to

 severe pain during that time can greatly improve quality of life.
 The biggest problem

-with palliative care is that many people are referred for care too late.
-By starting
+with palliative care is that many people are referred for care very late in the course

 Principles of palliative care and pain medicine